26 Years of Competence in Bioresonance and EAV

 Since it was founded in 1994, Holimed has become a leader in the field of bioresonance. bioswing Practice and bioswing Pro are milestones in the development of powerful yet inexpensive bioresonance devices.
 RemiWave Pro goes even further and delivers special features at an affordable price.
 With biocheck Pro, electroacupuncture according to Dr. Voll (EAV) has become quick and efficient—measurement is almost a pleasure.
 Check whether you can find such devices at this price anywhere else.

-In the past 24 years, we have delivered over 3,700 units throughout the world.
+In the past 26 years, we have delivered thousands of units throughout the world.
 Our users work mainly in Germany, Switzerland, Austria, Belgium, the Netherlands, Italy, Slovenia, Spain, Sweden, Norway, France, Finland, Greece, and the Asian nations.
-In the US, our products are marketed under the brand name WaveMaker and there is even a WaveMaker Coaching Community.
+In the US, our products were marketed under the brand name WaveMaker and there is even a WaveMaker Coaching Community.
 This is all only thanks to the reliability and maintenance-free operation of our equipment.
 Most of our devices, even the first ones from 1994, are still in use today.